 Bring plenty of spare batteries for your camera.
 If your camera battery comes with a charger, bring it as many lodges will have charging points.
 If you are relying on disposable batteries, please note that they will be hard to find in Africa, and you should bring extra.
 It is very handy if all your equipment uses the same size batteries, so that if you run short, you can borrow batteries from your other equipment.

 Camera phones and Ipads generally do not have the zoom required to take a decent wildlife shot.
 However many people travel with their phones, Notepads, Mapbooks and Laptops.
-You can download your photos onto them and upload your photos onto a sharing network when you find Wi-Fi facilities – many lodges have inernet these days.
+You can download your photos onto them and upload your photos onto a sharing network when you find Wi-Fi facilities.
 Alternately you can put them on a flash drive, thereby freeing up space on your memory card.

 There are also several apps that allow you to enhance your photos such as Hipstamatic and Instagram among others which help you create effects usually only achievable with high end lenses.